makrai/notes/zhong-2105-larger-pretrained.md

     finetuning seeds leads to different predictions on ∼8% of the instances
   * This is due to under-specification (D’Amour+ 2020)
     * ie there are multiple solutions that can minimize the training loss
-  * the accuracy improvement from our BERTBASE 1 to BERTLARGE is 2%, => most signals across different model sizes will be due to random seeds
+  * the accuracy improvement from our BertBASE 1 to BertLarge is 2%, => most signals across different model sizes will be due to random seeds
 * we define instance accuracy:
   “how often a model correctly predicts an instance” (Figure 1 left)